 Cognitive behavioral therapy, CBT, now similar to psychoanalysis, psychoanalytic therapy and psychodynamic psychotherapy lacks a therapeutic stance for conflicts between human will and responsibility, and closely related to this similarly lacks tools other than denial to address unsolved problems with actual guilt.

 CBT’s current avoidance of the words conflict, dynamic and interpretation might make us think that CBT does something completely different to psychoanalysis and psychodynamic therapy.
-CBT also works with Man’s unsolved conflicts – dynamics focused around the two words behavior and cognition.
+CBT also works with Man’s unsolved conflicts – dynamics focused around the two words cognition and behavior.

 For the moment CBT possible better than psychoanalysis, psychoanalytic therapy and psychodynamic psychotherapy handles some of patients’ conscious and preconscious conflicts.
 This might be due to better use of psychotherapeutic contracts.